vimontgames/vgframework/README.md

 ## Using precompiled binaries (users)

-- Run `Editor.exe` to launch the editor.
+- Run `editor.exe` to launch the editor.
-- Run `Game.exe` to start the game.
+- Run `game.exe` to start the game.

 ## Building from sources (programmers)

-By default, VGFramework uses the precompiled binaries: `Editor.exe`, `Game.exe`, and the DLLs located in the `bin/` folder.
+By default, VGFramework uses the precompiled binaries: `editor.exe`, `game.exe`, and the DLLs located in the `bin/` folder.

 When you build locally, executable files will be created in your `build/` folder.\
 The program will use these locally built files if they are present; otherwise, it will fallback to the precompiled binaries.